Skip to main navigation Skip to content

 Your payroll number

 Every Mater Person is allocated a unique six-digit number called your payroll or employee number.
-This number is printed on your Mater ID badge and is used to access IT systems including your work laptop (if applicable), Kronos Workforce Central and other platforms such as LEAP and MyHR portal.
+This number is printed on your Mater ID badge and is used to access IT systems.

 Your pay and entitlements